DanYamamotoEvans/DanYamamotoEvans.github.io/cv.md

 ### Honors and Awards

 #### Awards
-* Outstanding Doctrol Dissertation <br>
+* Outstanding Doctoral Dissertation <br>
-Awarded for the graduation thesis "Charactrizing protein evolution with systematic protein-protein interaction screenings" by Systems biology project, Keio University SFC (March 2024) <br>
+Awarded for the dissertation "Charactrizing protein evolution with systematic protein-protein interaction screenings" by the Systems biology project, Keio University SFC (March 2024) <br>

 * Best poster presentation (PhD and post-doctral devision)<br>
 Awarded for the poster "Barcode Fusion Genetics-Protein-fragment Complementation Assay (BFG-PCA):  tools and resources that expands the potential for binary protein interaction discovery" presented at IBIS student day 2021 <br>